n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Slack/README.md

 ## Example Usage

-This workflow allows you to create a channel, invite users to the channel, post a message, and upload a file in the channel.
+This workflow allows you to create a channel, invite users to the channel, post a message, and upload a file to the channel.
 You can also find the [workflow](https://n8n.io/workflows/811) on n8n.io This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Slack]()
 - [HTTP Request](../../core-nodes/HTTPRequest/README.md)